 What are your plans for the summer?

-I have a sand-bucket list for the next three months and at the top is getting more one-on-one, hang-out time with God.
+I have a to-do list for the next three months and at the top is getting more one-on-one, hang-out time with God.
 I need spiritual re-calibrating as much as I need a break from the grind.
 The best way I know to hear God speak to my heart is to read the Bible on a regular basis.
 I started doing that as a teenager when I saw my life going nowhere and needed help.
 I would pray, start reading, and look for God to speak.
 He always did.
 He helped me with so many things that first summer, and I got so much out of getting to know God better and his love for me, that I kept it up.

 IDEAS FOR SUMMER BIBLE READING